matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 We have also used here three functions from the Zinc [standard library](../appendix/E-standard-library.md) from three different modules.
-The `std::crypto::sha256`-like paths might seem a bit verbose, but we will definitely solve this problem later.
+The `std::crypto::sha256`-like paths might seem a bit verbose, but we will solve this problem later.

 At this stage, this is how our code looks like: